netguru/capistrano-docker/README.md

 This will loadup docker tasks only in `staging` stage.

+There are additional tasks for assets and database migrations available These tasks runs one-time command in a seperate container, using configured links and volumes, so you can use these to precompile your assets into volume / run db migrations before running an actual app.
+(optionally) Add them in your capfile:

+    require 'capistrano/docker/assets'
+    require 'capistrano/docker/migration'

 Next, optionally, specify the options in your `config/stage/deploy.rb` file, however the defaults provided should work out-of-the-box.

     set :docker_current_container - the name of used container, defaults to: APPNAME_REVISION